Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Configure a frame's auto layout.'
-It then details the three layout modes (NONE, HORIZONTAL/VERTICAL, GRID) and the parameters associated with each, distinguishing it from sibling tools like set_layout_props which handle other layout properties.
+It specifies the resource (frame) and action (configuring auto layout), and distinguishes between three layout modes (NONE, HORIZONTAL/VERTICAL, GRID) with their associated parameters.
+This provides a specific verb+resource and differentiates from sibling tools like set_layout_props.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.